moka-guys/mokabed/LiveBedfiles/Pan4969_logfile.md

 Files reformated with amended headers to match format required by mokabed.
 Accession added as 0 as will not be used by script anyway.
 Transcripts2 and transcripts4 files were still in incorrect format- updated.

+The transcript files were checked by comparing the number of transcripts in the request form with the total number across the 4 transcript files (122).
+The files were also visually inspected to check for duplicates and errors.

 ## Run mokabed
 mokabed run in DNAnexus 003_220608_Pan4969
 Example command: